In honor of AAPI Heritage Month, I want to share my favorite fiction works by Asian American authors!

 Ok, I just had to add one more!
 Among all of the intense and sad stories on this list, I had to throw this one in for my romance lovers.
 Helen Hoang writes both a wonderfully empathetic, cute, and funny autistic romance heroine and a very sexy, caring, and vulnerable mixed Asian male lead.
 It’s a steamy and quick read that will have you longing for more (luckily, Hoang just released her second romance novel this month).
 Yes to more romance novels with diverse main characters!

 Let me know if you read anything on this list (so we can bond over our emotional investment in fictional characters, lol)!
-For more book recommendations, check out my “i read” highlight on my Instagram profile, where I keep a running list of book reviews.
+For more book recommendations, check out my “i read” highlight on my Instagram profile, where I keep a running list of book reviews, and my Bookshop profile, where you can buy all of these books from independent bookstores.

 Sign up for my e-mail newsletter to get notified first of new posts and special announcements!
 No spam, only sustainable & ethical goodness in your inbox.